 Factors That Determine Your Credit Score

-Your credit report contains a wealth of information about your finances, including your lending history and the credit cards in your name.
-This information is used to determine your FICO Score, which is a grading system that shows lenders how good a risk you are.
-The higher your credit score, the more likely a bank is to want to lend to you because they're confident you'll pay the loan back.
+Your credit report contains a wealth of information about your finances, including your lending history, credit cards in your name and other contributing factors.
+This information is used to determine your FICO Score, a grading system that helps lenders determine your risk level if they were to lend you money.
+The higher your credit score, the more confident the lender.

 Credit scores can feel mysterious, especially since three companies calculate them, and each may have a slightly different figure for you.
 But in general, they all follow a similar breakdown.
 Here are the categories that affect your score and how heavily they are weighted: